gilnam74/vex-sneppet/Tools.md

 [![](https://c2.staticflickr.com/2/1915/45102596111_6576562e3a_o.gif)](https://c2.staticflickr.com/2/1915/45102596111_6576562e3a_o.gif)

+#### Create Flipbook
+`FB` button on EVE shelf.
+Create Flipbook for current animation or render scene.

 #### Convert FBX
-`FBX>GEO` button on MOTHER shelf.
+`FBX>GEO` button on EVE shelf.
 Converts imported to a Houdini scene FBX files with a character animations from Mixamo to a Geometry Cache.
 For each selected FBX Subnetwork node creates:
 - a subnetwork with merged from FBX geometries,
 - a material group for each part and apply a material to each geometry via material SOP,
 - File Cache node to write the character animation caches to an Animation library